 A micro-simulation health care workforce demand model identified future workforce needs by inputting assumptions about care delivery in a high-performing health care system, along with Vermont's population demographics and anticipated utilization needs.
 The vendor for this work created a demand model that produced workforce demand projections for Vermont in the future, under various scenarios and parameters that would be considered characteristics of an "ideal" health system.
 Such ideal characteristics for Vermont include movement in care from an inpatient to outpatient/community-based settings, more effective management of chronic diseases, and increased targeting of population health interventions (including statewide smoking cessation and weight loss campaigns).
 Preliminary demand projections show that these characteristics and scenarios would lead to higher demand for clinicians in outpatient and team-based settings, as well as social workers, care coordinators, and case managers.
-Any projections will be compounded by Vermont's aging population, which will also led to increased demand for residential care facilities, home health, nursing homes, and specialties such as cardiology, radiology and oncology.
-Final projections were released in May 2017 and presented to the Workforce Work Group, which provided comments; a final report was submitted in June 2017 and is available here.
+Any projections will be compounded by Vermont's aging population, which will also lead to increased demand for residential care facilities, home health, nursing homes, and specialties such as cardiology, radiology and oncology Final projections will become available mid-2017, at which time the vendor will prepare and submit a final report, with input from Vermont stakeholders including the Workforce Work Group.

-Recommended lead entity: AHS.
-Recommended key partners: AOA, VDOL, VDH, GMCB, providers, consumers, and advocates.
+Status is pending project's completion.
+Recommended Lead Entity: AHS.
+Recommended Key Partners: AOA, VDOL, VDH, GMCB, Providers, Private Sector, Consumers, and Advocates.